DanielY1783/te_ml/bin/2018_07_02_kmers_pca_rf/README.txt

 accre_rf_kmers.py is converted to a .py file to make it easier to run on accre.

 accre_rf_kmers.slurm submits accre_rf_kmers.py to the accre scheduler

+accre_gb_kmers files are the same as accre_rf_kmers files, but run a gradient boosting classifier instead of a random forrest classifier.

+accre_svc_kmers files are the same as accre_rf_kmers files, but run a support classifier instead of a random forrest classifier.